 - derives income from a business

 - has realised taxable capital gains

 - receives rental income

-- receives foreign income or
+- · receives foreign income or

-- is liable to the complementary income tax.
+- is liable to the complementary income tax

-In the case of income from a business and liability to complementary income tax, the return must be filed annually, no later than 15 March of the following year.
+In the case of income from a business, the return must be filed annually, no later than 15 March of the following year.
 Taxpayers who derive business income must also file an income statement and (for those keeping double-entry books) a tax balance-sheet.
 An assessment is then raised by the tax authorities on the basis of this return.